 Special Tertiary Admissions Test

-If you’re at least 20 years old by the 1st March in the year you wish to commence study, you can apply for entry to Murdoch by sitting the Special Tertiary Admissions Test (STAT).
+If you're at least 20 years old by the first of March in year you wish to commence your studies, you can apply for entry to Murdoch by sitting the Special Tertiary Admissions Test (STAT).

 The STAT is a nationally recognised test which assesses your abilities for learning at university.
 In Western Australia you can sit the STAT by booking through the Tertiary Institutions Service Centre (TISC).